5 Best Places To Start Learning About The History of Selangor

 After the Klang War in 1807, Kajang Town was made the district capital of Hulu Langat.

-Kajang is a modern town that owes its rise, particularly to the coffee estates that opened up around it in the 1890s.
+The rise of Kajang as a modern town is primarily due to the coffee estates that sprung up all around it in the 1890s.

 The historical buildings in Kajang include